Updated 2026small-breed guide

 Why Dog Harnesses Matter for Your Pug

-A harness is the primary interface between you and your Pug on every walk.
-For a small-sized breed with low energy, the wrong harness leads to pulling, chafing, or escape -- and potential injury.
-The Pug's short smooth double coat also affects harness choice: smooth-coated breeds can develop friction sores from poorly padded straps, so material quality and padding matter more than you might think.
-At 14-18 lbs, you need hardware and stitching rated for their strength.
+A harness is the connection between you and your Pug on every walk.
+For a small-sized breed with low energy, the wrong harness means pulling, chafing, or escape attempts.
+The Pug's short smooth double coat affects harness choice too: smooth-coated breeds can develop friction sores from poorly padded straps faster than you'd expect, so material quality matters more than most people realize.
+At 14-18 lbs, you need hardware and stitching rated for their actual pulling strength.

 Small-Breed Sizing for Pug (14-18 lbs)